 If the office is closed due to a natural or human-made emergency, any employee scheduled or able to telework is expected to work as normally scheduled, unless otherwise notified by the supervisor.

 Termination of Agreement: Telework may be terminated by either the employee or the OE.
-Supervisors may terminate the telework agreement at their discretion.
-Employees and supervisors are encouraged to give at least five days advance notice when a decision is made to terminate the telework agreement.
+Supervisors may terminate the teleworking agreement at their discretion.
+Employees and supervisors are encouraged to give notice at least five days in advance when a decision is made to terminate the telework agreement.

 OE Employee Leave Benefits